jessicastow/currency_converter/README.md

 ### Notes

-1. Add a 'list_of_currencies' - list of accepted currencies for the API, if inputs don't match this list print error "invalid currency"
+1. Add a `list_of_currencies` - list of accepted currencies for the API, if `base` or `target` inputs don't match this list print error "Invalid currency"